 Section 4: Business Meeting in Absence of Annual Conference

-In the absence of an Annual Conference, the President shall convene a Business Meeting after notifying all active members by mail at their addresses of record.
+In the absence of an Annual Conference, the President shall convene a Business Meeting after notifying all active members by email or mail at their addresses of record.

+Minutes of any business meeting will be emailed or mailed to active members at their mailing or email address on record as well as being placed on the SPIAA web-site.

 Section 5: Annual Conference Financial Assistance